ABOUT IPF: FAQ

 Where do the seminarians attending the summer session come from?

-The seminarians who attend the 10-week summer program hail from all over the United States as well as from various foreign countries.
+The seminarians who attend the summer program hail from all over the United States as well as from various foreign countries.
 Approximately 80% of US dioceses have entrusted seminarians to our summer program.
 The typical participant has finished his philosophy prerequisite and enters theological study following his summer at IPF.
 He is typically ordained a priest four years after he attends the summer program.

 What is the significance of IPF being designated a “Public Association of the Faithful”?

 A “public association of the faithful” is an officially recognized body in the Roman Catholic Church, which receives a Church mission to achieve the purposes of its “charism” (the gift which the Holy Spirit has given to it).
 IPF received this conferral in March 2008.
 By this confirmation, the Institute receives worldwide recognition as an official entity of the Roman Catholic Church.

 Because associations of the faithful have a common purpose congruent with the mission of the Church, only the local bishop, the Holy See or the Bishops’ Conference have the authority to establish a public association.
 The Archbishop of Omaha established IPF as a Public Association of the Faithful so that it may carry on its mission to assist bishops in the spiritual formation of diocesan seminarians and priests.

 How does the IPF logo illustrate the heart of the mission?

 The founding graces of the IPF charism are represented in the Institute’s logo: